SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>57.
 The Cylinder of Yakob</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *A tube of copper with tiny engraved text on it.*
 - Your unarmed attacks and attacks made with a metallic weapon inflict an extra 1 point of electrical damage.
 - Each time you study this book, choose a tool or household item.
-You create an electrical version of it that can only be powered by you.
+You create an electrical version of it that can only be powered by you and gives you advantage.
 - Roll 1D4, you gain the following spell: 1.
 [Cloak of Electricity](/2020/11/13/cloak-of-element/), 2.
 [Reanimate](/2020/11/13/reanimate/), 3.
 [Spark of Life](/2020/11/13/spark-of-life2/), 4.
 [Yakob's Ladder](/2020/11/13/yakobs-ladder/)
 ###### *From Coins and Scrolls's [Electric Wizard](https://coinsandscrolls.blogspot.com/2020/04/osr-class-electric-wizard.html)!*
 </details>